datadutch/dv-jinja/README.md

 ## clt: code for the collect layer to
 ## stk: code for the stacked layer
 ## hsp: code for the hub&spoke layer

+the lrn folder contains a separate readme.
+Other folders do not, all documentation will be in the wiki